Thinking Beyond Borders for Hong Kong (SAR)

 There are currently no foreign exchange controls on fund transfers.

 In general, a corporate deduction for expenses is allowed to the extent to which the expenses are incurred and related to profits assessable in Hong Kong (SAR).
 A deduction is only available for expenses that are related to revenue.

-All information contained in this publication is summarized by KPMG Tax Services Limited, a Hong Kong (SAR) limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Inland Revenue Ordinance, Inland Revenue (Amendment) (No. 6) Ordinance 2018, OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations 2017, the website of the Inland Revenue Department, the website of the Mandatory Provident Fund Schemes Authority and the website of the Immigration Department.
+All information contained in this publication is summarized by KPMG Tax Services Limited, a Hong Kong (SAR) limited liability company and and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited (“KPMG International”), a private English company limited by guarantee, based on the Inland Revenue Ordinance, Inland Revenue (Amendment) (No. 6) Ordinance 2018, OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations 2017, the website of the Inland Revenue Department, the website of the Mandatory Provident Fund Schemes Authority and the website of the Immigration Department.